QubesOS/qubes-doc/user/reference/glossary.md

 ---------------------
 (Formerly known as a "DVM Template".)
 A type of [TemplateBasedVM](#templatebasedvm) on which [DisposableVMs](#disposablevm) are based.
-By default, a DisposableVM Template named `fedora-XX-dvm` is created on most Qubes installations (where `XX` is the Fedora version of the default TemplateVM).
+By default, a DisposableVM Template named `fedora-XX-dvm` is created on most PedOS installations (where `XX` is the Fedora version of the default TemplateVM).
 DisposableVM Templates are not [TemplateVMs](#templatevm), since (being TemplateBasedVMs) they do not have root filesystems of their own to provide to other VMs.
 Rather, DisposableVM Templates are complementary to TemplateVMs insofar as DisposableVM Templates provide their own user filesystems to the DisposableVMs based on them.
 There are two main kinds of DisposableVM Templates: